 *The Lone Star State Medical, Dental, and Pharmaceutical Association began on this date in 1886.
+This organization of African Americans in the health field came into existence in Galveston, TX.

-This is an organization of African Americans in the health field, came into existence in Galveston.
 J. H. and L. M. Wilkins, brothers and Galveston doctors, with J. S. Cameron, a San Antonio pharmacist, and twelve men from nine towns met to establish the association, the second organization of Black professionals in the medical field in the nation.

 Some among this group had especially distinguished careers, including Benjamin Jesse Covington of Houston, one of the founders of Houston Negro Hospital (now Riverside General Hospital), and Monroe Alpheus Majors of Waco, who later became the first Black physician to practice medicine west of the Rocky Mountains.
 The founders had approached the Texas Medical Association concerning participation, but it refused to admit them.